IDSS-NIAID/2024-H5N1-comparisons-in-mice/README.md

 The Principal Component Analysis (PCA) of viral titer, protein abundance and mRNA levels in brain, lung and nasal turbinates of mice, separated by day of harvest (day 3 and endpoint).
+The first two principal components accounted for 36% and 48% of total sample variability in day 3 and endpoint samples, respectively.

 Analysis at 3 days post inoculation resulted in two distinct clusters: the smaller cluster contained only lung samples, all but one of which